 David Blaine-Hadji Ali

-Yes, it is, as those of you who have witnessed David Blaine indulging in regurgitation during a talk show would claim.
+Yes, it is, as those of you who witnessed David Blaine indulging in regurgitation during a talk show would claim.

 Popularly known as regurgitation, credit for popularizing this trick goes to an Egyptian named Hadji Ali who seemed to have been blessed with exceptional gastric conditions that facilitated the act.